 Shiloh Landfill (Hancock Co., WV).
-From 1984 to 1998, the Shiloh River Corporation ("SRC") operated and leased the Shiloh Landfill, a private landfill, to Weirton under an exclusive-use lease agreement for Weirton's non-hazardous waste disposal.
-The WVDEP entered into a Consent Order and Agreement with Weirton and SRC in 1997 ("Shiloh Landfill COA") that established post-closure requirements for the landfill as obligations of "SRC and/or Weirton".
+From 1984 to 1998, the SRC operated and leased the Shiloh Landfill, a private landfill, to Weirton under an exclusive-use lease agreement for Weirton's non-hazardous waste disposal.
+The WVDEP entered into the Shiloh Landfill COA that established postclosure requirements for the landfill as obligations of "SRC and/or Weirton".
 The landfill was closed pursuant to the Shiloh Landfill COA in June 1999.
-The Shiloh Landfill COA and the facility's state-issued wastewater discharge permit, which identifies SRC and Weirton as co-permittees, require groundwater and surface water monitoring and reporting, landfill inspections and maintenance of the landfill's structural components.
+The Shiloh Landfill COA and the facility's stateissued wastewater discharge permit, which identifies SRC and Weirton as co-permittees, require groundwater and surface water monitoring and reporting, landfill inspections and maintenance of the landfill's structural components.
 Post-closure activities must be maintained through June 2029.
 The extent, if any, of Weirton's obligations with respect to the Shiloh Landfill are subject to dispute between Weirton and the WVDEP, and the parties are engaged in settlement discussions with respect to such dispute.

-(b) On-site environmental matters.
-Inasmuch as Weirton has sold or will have sold all of its real property on or prior to the Effective Date, Weirton will not perform any on-site environmental obligations with respect to a given parcel of real property after the date that it sells such real property.
-Any such environmental obligations shall be General Unsecured Claims subject to treatment afforded to Class 4 Claims under the Plan.
+On-site environmental matters.
+Because the Chapter 11 Case is (b) a liquidating case, Weirton expects to own no real property as of the Effective Date.
+Each agreement of sale pursuant to which real property was sold, transferred and conveyed contains a specific provision relating to the respective acquirer's assumption of ongoing environmental obligations.
+The EPA asserts that the sale of real property and corresponding assumption of environmental obligations by each respective purchaser does not relieve Weirton of obligations and responsibilities under the 1996 Consent Decree and 1996 Final Administrative Order ("1996 FAO").
+Any "Claim" within the meaning of section 101(5) of the Bankruptcy Code that is not an Administrative Expense Claim, with respect to the property that is subject to the ISG Agreement, shall be treated as a General Unsecured Claim under Class 4 of the Plan.
 Further, in connection with the Sale Transaction and subject to the terms of the Sale Order, the Buyer assumed all environmental obligations related to real property that it acquired from Weirton.
 With respect to the real property that Weirton has sold or will sell to other purchasers, such parcels will be sold "as-is, where-is" and the purchasers of such property will be responsible for all related environmental obligations.
+Notwithstanding the foregoing, it is the position of the EPA that Weirton remains subject to injunctive provisions of the 1996 Consent Decree and the 1996 FAO.